-As someone who travels 16 weeks out of the year, I definitely burn through my share of bags.
-Our luggage and travel backpacks get almost constant use, so we’re pretty hard on them.
-To top it off, some of the items we’ve purchased just aren’t made very well.
+As someone who travels about 16 weeks out of the year, I definitely burn through my share of bags.
+My luggage and travel backpacks get almost constant use, so I’m pretty hard on them.
+To top it off, some of the items I’ve purchased just aren’t made very well.

-Fortunately, we’ve had a really positive experience with several carry-on travel backpacks.
-Ultimately, that’s why we decided to review the best travel backpacks available today.
+Fortunately, I’ve had a really positive experience with several carry-on travel backpacks.
+Ultimately, that’s why I decided to review the best travel backpacks available today.

 How We Chose the Best Travel Backpacks